 West African History through Novel and Film (Hist 45)

 Slavery and Slave Trading in Africa and Beyond (Hist 142)

 Death and Dying in African History (Hist 144)

-Gender in African History (Hist 148)
+Gender and Sexuality in Africa (Hist 148)

 Diaspora, Gender, and Identity (Hist 168)